andresrcosta/Projeto-Fantasma-Andr-/README.md

 ## Summary of Analyses

+The PDF report (written in portuguese) included in this repository, containing the following analyses:

 1. **Annual revenue by category**
    1.1 Annual revenue between categories
    1.2 Impact of returns on revenue by category